-Most people aren’t aware that approximately 85 percent of positions are filled through networking.
-This is because when a company fills a position by way of referral, there’s a much better chance of a faster, less expensive recruiting process, as well as a better chance of hiring someone who’s a long-term cultural fit.
-The cost of the full-blown recruiting process for a position can be as much as 10 percent or higher than the position’s annual salary.
+Most people aren't aware that approximately 85 percent of positions are filled through networking.
+This is due to the fact that when a company fills a position by way of referral, there's a much better chance of a faster, less expensive recruiting process, as well as a better chance of hiring someone who's a long-term cultural fit.
+The cost of the full-blown recruiting process for a position can be expensive: as much as 10 percent or higher than the position's annual salary.

 If 85 percent of positions are filled through networking, that leaves 15 percent for online applications, making online applications the most competitive and least effective approach for trying to land your desired position.

 So, if you're primarily relying on online applications, you must start networking.
 It's not a should or maybe but an absolute must.
 And you can find out how to start doing that here.